nih-niddk-mbs/StochasticGene.jl/docs/src/api/fit.md

 - **`G::Int`**, **`R::Int`**, **`S::Int`**, **`insertstep::Int`**, **`transitions`**: Model topology (see in-source `fit` docstring).
 - **`coupling`**, **`grid`**, **`hierarchical`**: Coupled / grid / hierarchical layouts.
 - **Recursive parameter sharing**: `hierarchical` may also be a keyed recursive named tuple with `kind=:recursive`, `levels::HierarchySpec`, `datasets::Vector{DatasetSpec}`, `rate_families`, `transition_families`, and `emission_families`.
 This combines datasets from multiple folders while sharing some parameter families and splitting others.
 It does not introduce learned hyperparameters.
 See [Recursive Parameter-Sharing Trace Fits](../examples/recursive_parameter_sharing.md).
+  Recursive fits write combined informational files for the run, but operational `rates_*.txt` files are split by recursive group and keep ordinary rate labels.

 ### Data parameters